Outlook Email Report Template 7

 IMPORTANT: If you are using Clarion 5-6, after selecting Clarion5-Clarion6 directory wizard

-So do not forget to get rid of last \Clarion7.
-But even if you do - it is not a problem.
+So don't forget to remove the last \Clarion8.
+But even if you do - no problem.

-Just uninstall template and run installation once again.
+Just uninstall the template and re-run the installation.

-To start using template you have to manually register it.
+To start using the template you'll need to manually register it.

 Go to menu Tools (Setup) -> (Edit) Template Registry -> Register